 We derive substantially all of our revenues from enabling consumers to make travel service reservations.
-We also earn revenues from advertising services, restaurant reservations and restaurant management services, and other services, such as travel-related insurance services.
+We also earn revenues from advertising services, restaurant reservations and restaurant management services, travel-related insurance services, and other services, such as travel-related insurance services.
 See Note 2 to our Unaudited Consolidated Financial Statements for more information.